grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/02 Load Testing.md

 </CodeGroup>

 This script logic has only one request (to open a web page).
 Your test behavior likely has more steps.
-If you would like to see more complex tests that use groups, checks, thresholds, and helper functions, refer to examples.
+If you would like to see more complex tests that use groups, checks, thresholds, and helper functions, refer to [Examples](/examples).

 The VU or throughput chart of an average-load test looks similar to this: